 “The mayer’s men are out in force today,” Caleb noted as he tugged the reins.
 “Must be the Worthy Assembly’s already here.”

 Their wagon slowed to a snail’s pace in the thick of busy Southpointers.
 Most gave way; some shouted insults at Caleb for sloshing mud, and Sara made faces at those people.
-Iron Street forked into Silver Street, and Silver Street fed into the congested sprawl of King’s Way.
+Iron Street with all its bellowing smoke forked into Silver Street, which fed into the congested cobblestone sprawl of King’s Way.

 That was where Sara realized that the Silver Walls were actually hideous.
 Up close, the twelve-sided curtain wall looked like a frosted cake, with a topmost layer alight with the pretty pearl colors and a bottom half freckled with rust-orange brick.
 Long fingers of brown crept up the Walls, as if with a desire to steal the battlements’ luster and drag it down into the murk of the gray-green moat that gestated far below.

 Her mother chided her with that look she had.
 “Mind your tongue!
 This is Anjan First King’s great castle.
 Every one of our Lords of Loran has dwelt here.
 I won’t have mine own daughter saying a wrong thing about it.”